 At least one of the two letters must be from another member of AUPHA.
 Individuals may be nominated from year to year as long as they continue to meet the criteria for the Prize.

-Deadline for nominations is January 23, 2025.2025 Studer Gratitude Prize Nomination Form
+Deadline for nominations is January 20, 2026, 11:59PM Pacific time.2026 Quint Studer Gratitude Prize for Teaching Excellence Nomination Form

 2025 Chris Calkins, PhD, MPA Pennsylvania State University